Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Theoretical Modelling and Analysis

 The generalisation of the single node mode to the entire network is straightforward if we know the spatial distribution of the rate of generation of $\mathcal L $ agent, $l_i$ (where $i$ is the node index).
 It is, however, rather non-trivial to determine this distribution, which depends on many factors of the transport system.
 There are two parts contributing to $l_i$: one part comes from the intrinsic generation of new $\mathcal L$ agents, the other part comes from moving of $\mathcal L$ agents from one node to another.
 For the latter, it depends both on the underlying network and the policy matrix governing the movements of $\mathcal L$ agents.
 Microscopically, the equation governing the dynamics of $l_i$ is given as follows:

-Here $l_{i,t}$ can be viewed as the number of empty taxis at the $i^{\text{th}}$ node at time $t$.
+Using the taxi system as an example, here $l_{i,t}$ can be viewed as the number of empty taxis at the $i^{\text{th}}$ node at time $t$.
 The policy matrix $\mathcal P_{ij}$ and the adjacency matrix $\mathcal A_{ij}$ are both given and static; $s_{i,t}$ is the source term describing the intrinsic generation of new $\mathcal L$ agents at the beginning of the time step, while $\bar s_{i,t}$ is the sink term describing the intrinsic removal of existing $\mathcal L$ agents at the end of the time step.
 Both $s_{i,t}$ and $\bar s_{i,t}$ depends on the detailed dynamics of the logistics system.
+Thus in Eq.(\ref{rwalk}), the first line gives the number of remaining $\mathcal L$ agents at the $i^{\text{th}}$ node at the beginning of the time step (that survives the sink term), who chooses not to move to neighbouring nodes.
+The first term in the second lines gives the number of $\mathcal L$ agents moving from neighbouring nodes.
 Eq.(\ref{rwalk}) is not equivalent to diffusion or random walk on graphs\cite{graph} where the edge weights are interpreted as transition probabilities from one node to another.
 Here, the agents have to travel from one node to another, and the edge weights are inversely proportional to the time it takes for the $\mathcal L$ agent to move between neighbouring nodes.
 While on average we would expect Eq.(\ref{rwalk}) can be effectively described as some diffusion processes, exactly solving Eq.(\ref{rwalk}) is difficult.
 It does allow us to numerically study the time evolution of $l_i$ without doing the full scale agent based modelling, which we will explore in Sec.~\ref{numerics}.